Be3tle/boipoka-mern-client-side/README.md

 - **Borrow Books**: Authenticated users can borrow books if they are available.
 - **Return Books**: Users can return borrowed books when they are finished reading them.
 - **User Dashboard**: Users have access to a dashboard where they can manage their borrowed books.
+- **Search Functionality**: Users can now search for books by title or author name on the "All Books" page, making it easier to find specific books of interest.

 ## Technologies Used